 By Gene and Katie Hamilton

+Ceramic tile may be beautiful but stained or damaged grout surrounding the tile can make it not-so-beautiful and become an eyesore.
 If you have a ceramic tile floor or walls, you know it's a hard-working surface.
-But if the grout becomes stained or cracked it can lose its holding power and damage the underlayment.
+But if the grout becomes discolored or cracked it can lose its holding power and damage the underlayment.
 You can fix the problem by removing the damaged grout and then applying new grout.
 You can hire a tile installer or handyman to do the job, or invest in a few tools and materials and do it yourself.

 Choose a latex caulk or one specified for the type of tiles you're repairing.
 To do the job manually, use a utility knife and grout saw to remove the old grout, or get a multi-tool or drill attachment designed for the job.
 The job involves removing the old grout, cleaning out the grout joints, applying the new grout and then smoothing the joint.
 A glaze appears on the tile that should be wiped off.
 Then to complete the job, caulk all the openings to seal them.
 Figure the job will take about two days because the grout needs time to dry and the caulk needs another day to cure.

 Don't want to do the job?
 Click here to get to

 and it will open in a new tab and you’ll have to answer some basic questions about your job followed by Handyman Contractors in your area.

 For 80 square feet of ceramic tile, a handyman service will charge $1037 to remove old grout and apply new grout.
 You can do the job for $75, the cost of a multi-tool and material, and save 82 percent.

 The Spruce has this advice and instructions about Regrouting Tile.

 The average price to regrout ceramic tile noted above is cost data to compare a contractor’s estimate with doing it yourself.
 Tweak the data by adding your ZIP Code to find a local cost.